 The Valero Alamo Bowl started a scholarship program in 2000 with 26 San Antonio high school students splitting $52,000 in scholarships.

 The success of the game allowed the Bowl to grow the high school awards and add a college scholarship program in 2016 with support from each San Antonio area four-year university.
 These two programs now combine to award an average of $1 million to distributed 150+ deserving students each year.
 This amount is the largest local scholarship total among the 42 bowl games.

-At the conclusion of the 2021 season, the Valero Alamo Bowl has now awarded over $7 million in scholarships split between 1,235 winners.
+At the conclusion of the 2021 season, the Valero Alamo Bowl will have awarded over $8 million in scholarships split between 1,392 area winners.

-Each December a minimum of 80 scholarship winners are now recognized at the Valero Alamo Bowl is honored to award 90+ high schools seniors with a $7,500 Valero Alamo Bowl Student-Athlete Scholarship.
+Each December the Valero Alamo Bowl is honored to award 90+ high schools seniors with a $7,500 Valero Alamo Bowl Student-Athlete Scholarship.
 The students include at least one winner from every participating San Antonio area public and private high school.

 The scholarships are awarded on the basis of academic achievement, teacher recommendations, financial need, involvement in extracurricular activities and varsity sports as well as honors received and a personal narrative.
 It is mandatory that each applicant have at least one varsity athletic letter from their school sponsored sport.

-In addition to the luncheon, the winners are annually recognized at the H-E-B Scholarship Awards Luncheon and on-field during the Valero Alamo Bowl courtesy of game tickets provided by Frost and the Valero Alamo Bowl.
+In addition to the scholarship, the winners are annually recognized at the H-E-B Scholarship Awards Luncheon and on-field during the Valero Alamo Bowl courtesy of game tickets provided by Frost and the Valero Alamo Bowl.

 Interested in the 2023 Valero Alamo Bowl Scholar-Athlete Program?

 September 7-8: Schools to pick up their allotment of applications and Booklets of San Antonio / Bexar County Scholarship Opportunities for High School Seniors from the Minnie Stevens Piper Foundation.
 Outer market public schools can email firstname.lastname@example.org to receive an application.

 December 28: Winners recognized on the field during the first quarter of the Valero Alamo Bowl.